rwxrob/zet/20210914135534/README.md

-And, by the way, there's nothing wrong with taking a bit of pleasure from the tragedy of their hopeless, stunted existence provided it motivates you do do better and stay focused on the goal.
+And, by the way, there's nothing wrong with taking a bit of pleasure from the tragedy of their hopeless, stunted existence provided it motivates you to do better and stay focused on the goal.
 After all, we didn't create this fucking reality, but we're gonna own it.

 Related: